lindensheehy/3D-Game-Engine/README.md

-# 3D Graphics Engine in C++
+# 3D Game Engine in C++

-This is a 3D graphics engine written in C++ using `windows.h` <ins>as my **only** external include</ins>.
+This is a 3D game engine written in C++ using `windows.h` <ins>as my **only** external include</ins>.
 I chose this limitation to align with my goal of learning as much as possible about C++.
 This meant, if I wanted high-level abstractions, I would have to write them myself; therefore, I would be writing much more code, and I would have to know how everything works.
 For example, instead of using `<math.h>`, I did the necessary research to implement the needed functions myself.
 This also applies to higher-level concepts like my `Mesh` class.

 Everything in this repository was written 100% by Linden Sheehy (me).